Cannabis in Virginia: 2021 legalization of recreational use

-2022–2025 Youngkin Administration
+Youngkin administration, 2022–2025

 During the 2021 election, Glenn Youngkin stated he would not seek to repeal Virginia's recreational marijuana laws.
 As Governor, Youngkin has not voiced support for recreational sales, and has left the decision up to the state legislature.
 During the 2023 session of the General Assembly, all bills to begin recreational sales failed to pass with the split Republican run House of Delegates and the Democratic run State Senate.
 Governor Youngkin pushed for revisions to the sale of hemp derived products, including Delta-8, that would allow them to exceed a two milligram THC cap as long as there is a 25:1 CBD to THC ratio.

 Separate marijuana legislation signed by Youngkin in 2022 allows patients to purchase medical marijuana immediately upon receiving a certificate to do so from a registered medical provider.
 Previously, patients were required to register with the State Board of Pharmacy before they could make such a purchase.
 This reform was enacted due to long wait times occurring during the registration process.
 The General Assembly also passed a law in 2022 banning the sale of THC edible products shaped like animals, humans, vehicles, or fruits.

 A 2023 report by New Frontier Data estimated that $2.4 billion worth of cannabis would be sold in Virginia, but 99% of that will be sold illegally, due to the lacking recreational sales.
 In July, 2023, the commissioner of the Virginia Department of Agriculture and Consumer Services, stated that the Youngkin administration was "not interested in any further moves towards legalization of adult recreational use marijuana".

 In 2024, following Democrats taking control of the state legislature in the 2023 elections, they introduced legislation to begin recreational sales.
 The proposed legislation would allow medical dispensaries to begin recreational sales on July 1, 2024, with broader sales beginning July 1, 2025.
 However, the bill would need to survive a veto by Governor Youngkin.
 In January, Youngkin again stated that he did not have "a lot of interest in pressing forward with marijuana legislation."

 The House and the Senate passed a bill to allow legal recreational sales to commence on May 1, 2025 with a tax rate of 11.625%.
 Governor Youngkin vetoed the bill on March 28, 2024, saying it "endangers Virginians' health and safety."

 During the 2025 legislative session, Virginia Democrats again passed a bill "to create a regulated and taxed cannabis marketplace".
 Youngkin vetoed the bill on March 24, 2025, using the same rationale as his 2024 veto.